 This oil is typically purchased by people who are looking to get a CBD oil with all the other compounds that exist in hemp as well as CBD.
 Raw CBD oil has not been heated, cured, or filtered which allows for the other compounds to remain in the finished product.
 Since Raw CBD oil will not be processed any further than its original extraction all ingredients of the hemp plant are kept.
 This includes all types of cannabinoids such as CBD, CBDA, CBC, CBN, CBV and CBG.
 In addition, small plant material, lipids (fats), chlorophyll, terpenes, pigments and phenols are also retained which contribute to the composition of the RAW CBD oil.
 Raw CBD usually has a high content of CBDa.
 The color of this oil will usually be dark green to black and have a thick consistency.
 Raw will usually be the product of choice for people looking to benefit from the use of the entire hemp plant and not necessarily just cannabidiol.
 The flavor can be a bit sharper, bitter, earthy taste than normal CBD oil.

-The entourage effect is the benefit you get from ingesting multiple components of the cannabis plant together.
-The cannabis plant has hundreds of trace compounds including cannabinoids, flavonoids, terpenes, and fatty acids.
+The entourage effect is the benefit you get from ingesting multiple components of the hemp plant together.
+The hemp plant has hundreds of trace compounds including cannabinoids, flavonoids, terpenes, and fatty acids.
 The entourage effect is the result of all these compounds interact synergistically together as opposed to just one or two of these compounds working in isolation.
 To get the entourage effect buy CBD oil that is Full spectrum or RAW.
 Broad spectrum and Isolate does not have all of the components to get the entourage effect.